Never Stop Moving Forward

 But don’t forget to count your small victories along the way

 This photo was taken 7 years ago.
-I had moved out to California after graduating with my bachelors degree in aerospace engineering, ready conquer the world and chase my dreams.
+I had moved out to California after graduating with my bachelors degree in aerospace engineering.
+I was ready to conquer the world and chase my dreams.

-It wasn’t all shallow though, as I did invest in myself through a variety of channels, learning more about my underlying potential (usually through difficult conversations with friends and coaches who had to smack me around a bit and tell me to grow the fuck up) and developing my abilities in areas like leadership, confidence, public speaking, sales, engineering, storytelling, and seducing the pants off of anyone if they didn’t come to hate me first (the latter was much more common).
+It wasn’t all shallow though as I did invest in myself through a variety of channels.
+I learned about my underlying potential (usually through difficult conversations with friends and coaches who had to smack me around a bit and tell me to grow the fuck up) and developed my abilities in areas like leadership, confidence, public speaking, sales, engineering, storytelling, and seducing the pants off of anyone if they didn’t come to hate me first (the latter was much more common).

-Well, as you can see I’m not dead, and I did indeed survive my hell to rise above it and pull myself out of the darkness I spent all those years in.
-My core is the same, but how my soul expresses itself in this world is drastically different.
-While my friends were enjoying the last years of their twenties I was wondering if those same years were going to be the last years of my life.
+While my friends were celebrating the last years of their twenties I was wondering if those same years were going to be the last years of my life.

 This is not a post about following your dreams or quitting your job or traveling the world.
 This post is about handling what life throws you and moving forward.